-- A. Competitors will be able to choose from 4 station layouts using WBC-supplied furniture.
-2 judges will be at each table.
-Judges must remain seated or standing at the table, they cannot be moved around the space.
+- A. Competitors will be able to choose from 9 station layouts using WBC-supplied furniture.
 The machine table will be set at a fixed height and location in all layouts.
-The additional provided tables will be adjusted to any of the 4 layout configurations detailed below, as requested by the competitor.
+The additional provided tables will be adjusted to any of the layout configurations detailed below, as requested by the competitor.
 Competitors will also choose if the judges will sit or stand.
 The competitor will be required to fill out a form ahead of the competition, indicating their chosen station layout and judge placement.
 Judges may be served at any table other than the machine table.
 Any asymmetrical layout can be mirrored in orientation, if requested.
 Competitors may use a different layout for each round of competition. - B. WCE will supply a full list with measurements of the furniture available for competitor use as soon as possible.
-The furniture will include a 2.5L x 0.9W x 0.9H (m) espresso machine table, and 2 presentation tables approximately 2.4L x 0.75W x 1.0H (m) for preparation and/or service. - C. The competitor will be able to create their own layout within a 7mx7m no-media square.
+The furniture will include an approximately 2.5L x 0.9W x 0.9H (m) espresso machine table, and 2 presentation tables approximately 2.4L x 0.75W x 1.0H (m) for preparation and/or service.
+Please note: all table dimensions are approximate and might vary slightly onsite.

+- C. The competitor will be able to create their own layout within a 7m x 7m no-media square.
 The competitors must be present during the Table Set time.
-Once their station has been set to the requested general configuration, as depicted in the rules, competitors may request additional adjustments to the table set during the Table Set Time.

-D. All presentation tables must be at least 0.3m (12 inches) from the edge of the square and the espresso machine table may not be moved.
+Once their station has been set to the requested general configuration, as depicted in the rules, competitors may request additional adjustments to the table set during the Table Set Time, provided it aligns with the initial layout and does not pose a health and safety risk in terms of stage workflow, water, and electric supply to the equipment on stage. - D. All presentation tables must be at least 0.3m (12 inches) from the edge of the square and the espresso machine table cannot be moved. - E. Grinders may go on either side of the espresso machine.